 - Uber Black.

 Uber is also betting on other segments, such as:

-Uber fees range from 20% – 25% of the total amount charged from the riders.
+Uber fees (take rates) range from 20% to 25% of the total amount the riders charges.

 The fares are calculated based on a few elements:

 - Rates for estimated time and distance of the route.

 - The current demand for rides in the area.